ionic-team/ionic-site/docs/v2/2.0.0-alpha.35/api/components/searchbar/SearchBar/index.md

-<p>The Search Bar service adds an input field which can be used to search or filter items.</p>
+<p>The Search Bar service adds an input field that can be used to search or filter items.</p>

 <h1 class="class export">SearchBar <span class="type">class</span></h1>